 A Grab-and-Go Binder is a vital part of any family preparedness plan, and is one of the first things you should put together.
 This binder will contain all of your most critical information in one place for any type emergency, even if it’s just a quick trip to the ER.

-6. copies of your insurance policies (life, health, auto, homeowners, etc.) and agent phones numbers and addresses
+- copies of your insurance policies (life, health, auto, homeowners, etc.) and agent phones numbers and addresses

 * marriage license